Eric Cropp Weighs in on the Error that Sent Him to Prison

 Both the Ohio State Board of Pharmacy and the Cuyahoga County criminal prosecution have made an egregious error pursuing, charging, and sentencing Eric for what was—without a doubt—a mistake; a mistake with tragic consequences, but a mistake nevertheless.
 The Board failed to conduct a thorough, credible, and expert investigation upon which to base its permanent revocation of Eric’s license.
 Many dispensing errors bear an element of misbranding if the product is not what is listed on the label.
 Thankfully, the Board has not similarly punished all pharmacists who have made dispensing errors on these grounds.
 However, we have heard from Ohio pharmacists who have experienced unjust treatment at the hands of the Board.
 Not surprising, some have told us they are afraid to speak up against the Board—and we certainly don’t blame them!

 On November 20, 2009, ISMP and CareFusion sponsored a 2-hour webinar to review the compounding error that happened in this case, identify common practices and system issues that can lead to compounding errors, and suggest prevention strategies.
 Faculty for the webinar included ISMP staff, Bona Benjamin from ASHP, Robert Wachter from the University of California, and Eric’s attorneys.
 The primary purpose of the webinar was to help organizations reduce the risk of parenteral compounding errors, but we also wanted Eric to have a voice, through ISMP, to provide insight into the “second victim” of an error—the practitioner who makes a fatal error.
-We encourage everyone to listen to the freely available webinar at: www.carefusion.com/center/conferences/Webcasts.aspx.
-The webinar also showcases the important lessons learned that Eric asked us to share with other healthcare practitioners, and potential future implications of criminal charges on transparency, accountability, and just culture.
-Dr. Wachter has added his views about Eric’s case to his blog, which can be viewed at: www.wachtersworld.org.
+The webinar also showcased the important lessons learned that Eric asked us to share with other healthcare practitioners, and potential future implications of criminal charges on transparency, accountability, and just culture.
+Dr. Wachter has added his views about Eric’s case to his blog.

 ISMP is making tentative plans to host Eric at the end of his imprisonment (February 14, 2010) and home confinement, to help him complete a portion of his community service hours.
 If you would like to provide words of support to Eric, please send mail to the following address: Eric Cropp (S.O.
 266577), Cuyahoga County Jail – Pod 7G, P.O.
 Box 5600, Cleveland, OH 44101.
 When we asked Eric if there was anything in particular we could send him while he is imprisoned, he asked for newsletters and pharmacy journals to help him stay abreast of the pharmacy profession he still loves.